 I underwent top surgery in 2016, and a botched bottom one in 2017.
 (My hysterectomy caused severe bleeding, forcing my surgeon to forgo metoidioplasty.
 He did not want to reschedule that, but rather follow up with phalloplasty.
 I declined.)
-Getting either wasn’t straight-forward; I had to follow-up with paperwork from an independent therapist, one not connected to my transition, to show I was medically sound to make such decisions.
+Getting either wasn’t straight-forward; I had to follow-up with paperwork from an independent therapist, one not connected to my sex change, to show I was mentally sound to make such decisions.
 (This was a major setback for several weeks, but I was lucky to be seeing an independent therapist at the time for other psychological issues who was willing to grant me that letter.
 I still keep a copy saved with me to this day.)
 Those delays also took a toll on my family, because my delays caused them issues with their lives and their trying to schedule for time off from everything to take care of me while recuperating.
 Every consultation, every visit, required me traveling two-three hours one way alone to visit, and every consultation required me to take days off from work, days that cost me potential income.
 Faxing documents was a pain because I had to go to the local FedEx, because anything requiring my signature couldn’t be done via PDF via email, and faxing is for some reason prohibitively expensive. $20 for a ten page document!?
 (As it was a while before discovering cheap fax apps.)

 Looking female because HRT took longer to masculinize me due to obesity also didn’t help.
 Yes, it made me at times suicidal.
 But I toughed it out, kept going to work, kept making my appointments.